skiphansen/panog2_ldr/README.md

 Flash write operations can only turn '1' bits into '0' so programming the same byte with conflicting value **WILL** result in errors.

-**NB:** If flash is completely destroyed it is always possible to fix as long as you have backups of the data and you have not power cycled the Pano.
-If you power cycle the Pano while flash is corrupted enough to prevent pano_ldr from starting you will need to use a JTAG programmer to recover.
+**NB:** Even if flash is completely corrupted it is always possible to fix it as long as you have backups of the data and you have not power cycled the Pano.
+If you power cycle the Pano while flash is corrupted enough to prevent pano_ldr or the "Golden" from starting you will need to use a JTAG programmer to recover.

 For example:
 ```